LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D0-Overview.md

 ## Due Dates

-- Lab 6 (on objects) code review due Tuesday
+- Lab 6 (on objects) code review due Tuesday.
   If your lab partner didn't post a beta version for you to review, there is alternative beta code you can review this instead.

 - Reading quiz on events closes Thursday.